sqlxpert/lights-off-aws/README.md

 ### Readymade Examples

 These cover Monday to Friday daytime work hours, 07:30 to 19:30, year-round.
-Some outlying areas are excluded.
+In North America, outlying provinces and states are excluded.

 |Locations|Hours Saved|`sched-start`|`sched-stop`|
 |:---|:---:|:---:|:---:|